Megaparsec tutorial

 Although it is still a bit misleading, but well, that is a tricky example I

 have picked.
-Lots of optional
+Lots of optionals.

 Labeling and hiding things